fast-programmer/outboxer/README.md

 ## Background

-Outboxer is an Ruby implementation of the [transactional outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html) for PostgreSQL and MySQL databases.
+Outboxer is an ActiveRecord implementation of the transactional outbox pattern for PostgreSQL and MySQL databases.

 ## Installation